heroku/predictionio-engine-regression/README.md

 * [Isotonic Regression](https://spark.apache.org/docs/2.1.0/mllib-isotonic-regression.html)
 * [Decision Tree Regression](https://spark.apache.org/docs/2.1.0/mllib-decision-tree.html#regression)

-The purpose of this implementation is to demostrate what its like to use multiple different algorithms in your PredictionIO engine.

 ## Demo Story 🐸

 Predict student's **class grade** based on their **aptitude score**.
 Several different models are trained with a small, [example data set](data/).
+The engine returns results from each algorithm as well as a combined average score.

 ## How To 📚